1994 Hungarian Grand Prix: Weekend report before qualifying

 Benetton and McLaren were both in trouble with issues found by the FIA after the German Grand Prix.
 Benetton were troubled with the result of Jos Verstappen's fiery pit stop at Hockenheimring, which was caused by the team removing a filter from the fuelling system.
 The FIA believed it allowed a piece of debris to become lodged within a valve of the nozzle that caused the fuel to spill out onto the bodywork.
 It was highly criticised by the FIA with the design of the fuel rig, as to which the FIA had required all teams to use with the regulation changes.
-McLaren were troubled with the result of Mika Häkkinen receiving a one race ban for causing a crash on the first lap of the German Grand Prix and was replaced by Philippe Alliot who made his first grand prix since the French Grand Prix the previous year but had spun off the circuit during first practice which left to take over Brundle's car.
+McLaren were troubled with the result of Mika Häkkinen receiving a one race ban for causing a crash on the first lap of the German Grand Prix and was replaced by Philippe Alliot who made his first Grand Prix start since the Portuguese Grand Prix the previous year but had spun off the circuit during first practice which left to take over Brundle's car.
 This did not bring much satisfaction for the head of Peugeot engineering and fellow Frenchman Jean-Pierre Jabouille, who had been actively campaigning the McLaren management to replace Brundle with Alliot for several months.